5 Questions to Ask When Considering How to Choose a Mortgage Company

 Does the mortgage company offer the best combination of interest rates, customer service, and industry experience?

 It can’t be emphasized enough that a mortgage is more than just an interest rate.
 Buying a home is often one’s most significant lifetime investment, so you want to work with a mortgage company that will make you their number one priority.
 Since the mortgage process may range from 3 weeks to 6 months, make sure you choose a mortgage company that you can rely on and trust.

 Does the mortgage professional work closely with the company’s key decision-makers?

 Your mortgage advisor should have the authority to make swift and timely decisions.
 As rates and market conditions change every day, your mortgage advisor must always be ready to act.

 GuardHill’s sales force works alongside the in-house operational teams and key decision-makers.
 Working together as a cohesive team allows our loan originators to offer clients the highest level of customer service.

-Does the mortgage lender have a variety of loan programs and guidelines?
+Does the mortgage company have a variety of loan programs and guidelines?

-Will the mortgage lender lower your rate if rates drop?
+Will the mortgage company lower your rate if rates drop?